Auksti velmēti vs. Karsti velmēts tērauds

 • Smartphone frames and casings: Prasīt smooth surfaces and precise shaping.

-• Akumulatoru korpusi: Izmantot electric vehicle (EV) battery housings to ensure struktūras integritāte.
+• Akumulatoru korpusi: Izmantot electric vehicle (EV) akumulatoru korpusi to ensure struktūras integritāte.

 • Computer hardware: Servers, desktops, and laptops utilize cold rolled steel for chassis and enclosures.